thanhson1085/VET/README.md

 The purpose of this testnet is that we want to create a fast testnet for Vietnamese Blockchain Developers.
-The tesnet is using Ethereum Proof Of Authority (same as Rinkerby), but Block Time is just two seconds.
+The tesnet is using Ethereum Proof Of Authority (same as Rinkeby), but Block Time is just two seconds.

 ## Prerequisite
 - Docker